The Lebanon Conservancy Welcomes You

 How We Got Here

-The Nixon-Brandt House was built in 1808 and has the oldest timber frame in Lebanon, Ohio.
+The Nixon-Brant House was built in 1808 and has the oldest timber frame in Lebanon, Ohio.
 It is considered to be a Federal Style House.
 In 1999, The Lebanon Conservancy Foundation restored the house.
 It can be found at 27 North Mechanic Street.